 - Salivarius M18 – Healthy teeth and gums

 - Check out the culture count – You need at least 10 billion colony forming units (CFU’s) to get any kind of effect, but aim for as many as you can.
-Some brands can contain over 200 billion CFU’s!
+Some brands can contain over 80 billion CFU’s.

-- Coating on capsules – As probiotics can be killed off by stomach acid, make sure the capsules have an acid-resistant coating.
-This also reduces your chances of getting an upset tummy.
+- Coating on capsules – The probiotics can be killed off by stomach acid, so make sure the capsules have an acid-resistant coating.
+This also reduces your chances of getting an upset stomach.

-- Shelf life/refrigeration – Check the shelf life of your probiotic supplements and the expiry date, choose the one that’s the furthest away from it’s expiry as potency can be reduced after being on the shelf for a long time.
-Probiotics last best when refrigerated so make sure they were stored properly before purchase.
+- Shelf life / refrigeration – Check the shelf life of your probiotic supplements and the expiry date.
+Choose the one that is furthest away from expiry as the potency can be reduced after being on the shelf for a long time.
+Most probiotics keep best when refrigerated so make sure they are stored properly before purchase.

-- Prebiotics – You’ll need some kind of prebiotic included with your supplement, like inulin, this will help fuel the bacteria so they can do their job effectively.
+- Prebiotics – You will need some kind of prebiotic included with your supplement, like inulin, this will help the bacteria so they can of their job effectively.

-- Daily dose – As the probiotics don’t stay within your body, you need to be taking them daily.
-But aim for one that’s no more than once per day to decrease your chances of missing a dose.
+- Daily dose – As the probiotics do not stay within your body, you need to be taking them daily.
+Aim for one that’s no more than three/four capsules per day to decrease your chances of missing the dose.